Firefall: Breakthrough and success

 The album Firefall was recorded in one month and released in April 1976.
-The group's first single, "Livin' Ain't Livin'", stopped short of the Top 40 in the Billboard Hot 100.
-In the following months, the band toured with Leon Russell, the Doobie Brothers, Tom Waits, Lynyrd Skynyrd, Roy Buchanan, Electric Light Orchestra, and The Band and were on a bill that included Willie Nelson, Jerry Jeff Walker, and Asleep at the Wheel.
+The group's first single, "Livin' Ain't Livin'", stopped short of the Top 40 on the Billboard Hot 100.
+And during the following months, the band toured with Leon Russell, the Doobie Brothers, Tom Waits, Lynyrd Skynyrd, Roy Buchanan, Electric Light Orchestra and The Band, and were also on a bill that included Willie Nelson, Jerry Jeff Walker, and Asleep at the Wheel.

 The band's next single, "You Are the Woman", reached the Top 10, and the band toured with Fleetwood Mac, who were at the beginning of their commercial peak.
 Another single, "Cinderella", was played extensively on FM radio but did not fare as well on AM, barely reaching the Top 40.

 Firefall returned to Criteria Studios to record their second album, which was to be titled Tropical Nights.
 They were joined by the Memphis Horns and percussionist Joe Lala, a member of Manassas who had played on Firefall's debut album.
 But after hearing the final mix, Atlantic Records decided that the album needed to be reworked.
 With Jim Mason producing again, Firefall worked on the album that was renamed Luna Sea, a pun on "lunacy", and released in July 1977.
-The album peaked at No. 27 on the Billboard magazine album chart and was certified gold two months after its release.
-The single "Just Remember I Love You", with backing vocals by Timothy B. Schmit, reached No. 11 on the Billboard Hot 100 singles chart.
+The album peaked at No. 27 on the Billboard chart and was certified gold two months after its release.
+The single "Just Remember I Love You", with backing vocals by Timothy B. Schmit, reached No. 11 on the Billboard Hot 100.